cathyswu/personalwishlist/README.md

-# Welcome to my Personal Wishlist!
-## There are some things that I've been wanting to buy...
+# Personal Wishlist: a website to add items to your wishlist.
+Feel free to interact with the website!
-Note: The website might take a little to load; please be patient!
+Note: The website might take a bit to load, thank you for your patience :)